 Real estate vacancies in Bay Ridge West are 3.7%, which is lower than one will find in 74.6% of American neighborhoods.
 Demand for real estate in Bay Ridge West is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

 If you like crowded places, then you will probably enjoy the the Bay Ridge West neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.8% of neighborhoods in the U.S., with 29,312 people per square mile living here.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Bay Ridge West neighborhood is among the top 5% of American neighborhoods in terms of walkability.
-Bay Ridge West is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Bay Ridge West neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Bay Ridge West is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 73.9% of the residential real estate in the Bay Ridge West neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 99.1% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.